 7. Interactive Experiences

-Learning new skills together can be an incredible opportunity for teams to work together on something creative outside of work.
+Learning new skills, conquering a challenge, or taking an office “vacation,” are all incredible virtual team-building activities that allow teams work together on something creative outside of work.

 Marketplaces like Offsyte make it easy to discover and schedule high-quality team events that are interactive and exciting.
 Maybe your team wants to experience some magic, learn a new recipe, or solve a murder mystery.

-There are a lot of creative and fun events that teams will enjoy and lead to a positive team building experience.
+There are a lot of creative and fun events that employees will enjoy.

 8. Virtual Book Club